Offmat/article_JS_refactor/README.md

   'option[value="platform"]'
 ];
 ```
-And now to add new dimension there is no need to change inside the code.
-Lets just add some values to Class constant and maybe some condition:
+And now to add new dimension there is no need to change anythong deep inside the code and bottom level methods.
+Lets just add some values to classes constants and maybe some additional condition:
 ```js
 _dynamicFiltersDimensionsToBeDisabled () {
   (...)